wowu/docker-rollout/README.md

 - Your service cannot have `container_name` and `ports` defined in `docker-compose.yml`, as it's not possible to run multiple containers with the same name or port mapping.
 Use a proxy as described below.
 - Proxy like [Traefik](https://github.com/traefik/traefik) or [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) is required to route traffic.
-- Each deployment will increment the index in container name (e.g. `project-web-1` -> `project-web-2`).
+- Each deployment will increment the number in container name (e.g. `project-web-1` -> `project-web-2`).
-- Some requests might still be failing in the short period between the old container is stopped and proxy stops sending requests to it.
-For most cases it's not a problem, but this can be fixed with [request draining](#true-zero-downtime-deployment-with-request-draining) described below, at the cost of a more complex setup.
+- Some requests might still fail during the brief moment between when the old container is stopped and when the proxy stops sending traffic to it.
+In most cases, this isn't an issue, but you can fully prevent it by configuring [request draining](#true-zero-downtime-deployment-with-request-draining), which requires a slightly more complex setup.

 ### Sample deployment script